-I am a software developer currently working at the Space Telescope Science Institute where I work on Python and C projects that support Hubble science.
-I also spend a bit of time spreading Python around the office.
-I’d previously worked at NASA’s Goddard Space Flight Center where I wrote Python software to support atmospheric science research.
+I call myself a “scientific software engineer” and I’ve done work from mapping satellite observations of smoke from Siberian wildfires to assembling pipelines for Hubble data to building a modern web application.
+I used to work at the Space Telescope Science Institute where I worked on Python and C projects that support Hubble science.
+Before that I worked at NASA’s Goddard Space Flight Center where I wrote Python software to support atmospheric science research.
 I have degrees in aerospace engineering and astronomy.

 I volunteer with Software Carpentry teaching Python and computing skills to scientists, engineers, and anyone else who will listen.